 Parents are encouraged to provide the school a copy of all court order(s) regarding the custody of the child.
 Drew Charter School personnel may request custody documentation should a question arise.
-Student enrollment forms, as well as other official documents of the school, should be signed by the natural parent or guardian with whom the child resides.
+Student enrollment forms, as well as other official documents of the school should be signed by the natural parent or guardian with whom the child resides.
 The school will give to non-custodial parents, upon request, all information required under the Family Educational Rights and Privacy Act (FERPA) and the laws of Georgia, unless there is a valid court order directing the school not to divulge such information.
 If such order exists, a copy must be presented to the principal.
+Updated custody agreement forms should be on file with Drew at all times, Restricted pick-up of any parent or guardian will only be adhered to with evidence of court ordered documents or a current custody agreement stating pick-up or visitation are restricted.